The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Introduction

-To bridge this gap, at least two essential building blocks are missing: a theory that relates the sample set to the interpolation model's accuracy; and a scheme to track the sample set in the theoretical analysis as the algorithm progresses.
-We hope to prepare the first block in this paper by analyzing the approximation error of linear interpolation and extrapolation.
-It is worth to point out here that the sharp upper bound on $|\hat{f}(\x) - f(\x)|$ is already discovered and proved in \cite{waldron1998error} for linear interpolation, but only for the case when the word ``interpolation'' is used in its narrow sense, i.e., when $\x \in \conv(\Theta)$, the convex hull of $\Theta$.
+To bridge this gap, at least one essential building block is missing: a theory that relates the sample set to the interpolation model's accuracy.
+We aim to build such a block in this paper by analyzing the approximation error of linear interpolation and extrapolation.
+It is worth to point out here that the sharp upper bound on $|\hat{f}(\xx) - f(\xx)|$ is already discovered and proved in \cite{waldron1998error} for linear interpolation, but only for the case when the word ``interpolation'' is used in its narrow sense, i.e., when $\xx \in \conv(\Theta)$, the convex hull of $\Theta$.
 However, the approximation model $\hat{f}$ is used more often than not in model-based DFO methods to estimate the function value at points outside $\conv(\Theta)$.
 As illustrated in Figure~\ref{fig:DFO-TR}, these optimization algorithms attempt to minimize the objective function by alternately constructing a linear interpolation model and minimizing the model inside a trust region.
 The minimizer of the model inside the trust region would then have its function value evaluated and become a part of the sample set for constructing the next iteration's model.
-In practice, this minimizer rarely locates inside $\conv(\Theta)$, necessitating further analysis of the extrapolation case.
+In practice, this minimizer is rarely located inside $\conv(\Theta)$, necessitating further analysis of the extrapolation case.